This policy provides guiding principles for university-related travel.

 Meal expenses for an athletic team or student group on a one-day trip may be reimbursed at actual cost (as opposed to per diem).
 An itemized receipt is required.
 University employees such as coaches, trainers, or group leaders who accompany and are responsible for the care, custody, or control of the team or group are also eligible for meal-expense reimbursement.
 The request for reimbursement must state that the expenses result from a trip by an athletic team or student group.

-Outside entities may reimburse the campus, pay a service provider directly, or reimburse a university employee for travel expenses related to university business.
+If permitted under federal and state law, university policies governing employee ethics, and other applicable restrictions, outside entities may reimburse the university, pay a service provider directly, or reimburse a university employee for travel expenses related to university business.
 The university will not pay or reimburse for any travel expenses that are also being paid by an outside source directly to the university employee.

 Generally, meal and incidental expenses are reimbursed at a per diem rate.
 Meal and incidental expenses may be reimbursed only if the traveler qualifies for lodging-expense reimbursement, except as noted herein.

-For the day the traveler leaves on a trip, the per diem rate specified for where the traveler will spend the night is used.
-For the day the traveler returns from a trip, the per diem rate specified for the last location where the traveler stayed overnight is used.
+For the day the traveler leaves on a trip, the per diem rate specified for where the traveler will conduct the majority of their business is used.
+For the day the traveler returns from a trip, the per diem rate specified for the last location where the traveler conducted business is used.

-Applicable meal and incidental expense per diem may not be claimed if a meal is provided and consumed as part of a hosted function (e.g., a conference registration fee includes a meal, meals are included with lodging rate) or included with a roomette/bedroom railroad rate or international flight.
-The per diem rate for a full day's meal and incidental expenses is apportioned as follows:
+Applicable meal and incidental expense per diem will be reduced on a pro-rata basis for days when one or more meals are provided and consumed as part of a hosted function (e.g., a conference registration fee includes a meal, meals are included with lodging rate).
+Meal per diem is pro-rated based upon the applicable rate table.
+Incidental expense per diem is paid at 100% even if the meal per diem is apportioned.

-Meal and incidental expense per diem is not apportioned for the initial and final day of travel (even if a meal is provided and consumed)
+Meal and incidental expense per diem is not pro-rated for the initial and final day of travel (even if a meal is provided and consumed).

-Reimbursement for meals at actual expense (including gratuity) instead of per diem rate is allowed when hosting official guests and groups (See Fiscal Policy 56.100 – Non-Travel Meals, Refreshments, and Hospitality Expenses).
+Reimbursement for meals at actual expense (including gratuity) instead of per diem rate is allowed when hosting official guests and groups and in other circumstances noted herein (see departmental fiscal procedures).

-When a traveler departs and returns the same day, meal expenses are reimbursed only in the following cases:
+When an employee departs and returns the same day, meal expenses are reimbursed only in the following cases:

-Lunches on one-day trips will not be reimbursed except in circumstances [a] - [d] listed above.
+Lunches on one-day trips will not be reimbursed except in circumstances H.5(a)-H.5(d), listed above.

-The IRS considers breakfast and dinner allowances, figured on the basis of hours worked (such as those permitted under [e] [f] below, to be taxable to the employee.
+In addition to H.5(a)-H.5(d) above, the university may provide breakfast and dinner allwances under circumstances (e) and (f) below.
+However, the Internal Revenue Service (IRS) requires breakfast and dinner allowances, provided on the basis of hours worked (such as those permitted under (e) and (f) below, to be recorded as taxable income to the employee.
 Breakfast and dinner allowances are not available to non-employees.

-[e] When an employee leaves his/her official station two or more hours before his/her regular work shift, s/he will receive the breakfast allowance
+(e) When an employee leaves their official station two or more hours before their regular work shift, they are eligible for the breakfast allowance.

-[f] When an employee returns to his/her official station two or more hours after his/her regular work shift, s/he will receive the dinner allowance
+(f) When an employee returns to their official station two or more hours after their regular work shift, they are eligible for the dinner allowance.

 Incidental Expenses

-The university references IRS Publication 463 (Travel, Entertainment, Gift, and Car Expenses) for the definition of domestic-travel incidental expenses and the U.S. Department of State for the definition of foreign-travel incidental expenses.
+The university uses IRS guidance (Publication 463 (Travel, Entertainment, Gift, and Car Expenses) or any substitute guidance) for the definition of domestic-travel incidental expenses and the U.S. Department of State guidance for the definition of foreign-travel incidental expenses.

-Lodging expenses are normally reimbursed when authorized campus personnel determine that the traveler would not reasonably be expected to return to his or her residence between work shifts.
-Generally, lodging is reimbursed at actual cost up to per diem rates.
-Exceptions to per diem maximum may be granted with appropriate justification.
+Lodging expenses are normally permitted when authorized university personnel determine that the traveler would not reasonably be expected to return to their residence between work shifts.
+Generally, lodging is paid/reimbursed at actual cost up to per diem rates.
+Exceptions to per diem maximum may be granted with appropriate justification and supervisor approval.
 Common exceptions include:

 - Traditionally high-cost locations (e.g., New York City; Washington, DC; San Francisco Bay Area; Boston; Seattle)